Green Guru LLC Irrigation & Landscape Lighting

 Yes, but requires manual confirmation for safety.
 When SRMS detects abnormal flow, it sends an instant phone alert.
 You then shut off water remotely via the app.
 Fully automatic shutoff (without confirmation) is available as an advanced option for commercial properties, but most residential customers prefer the confirmation step to avoid false shutoffs during normal high-use events.

-How does SRMS work when my property Wi-Fi is down?
+How does Smart Control (SRMS) work when my property Wi-Fi is down?

 SRMS uses professional cellular connectivity (not property Wi-Fi).
 The Smart Node includes a dedicated cellular modem that keeps the system online even when property internet fails or doesn't reach the install location (common for valve boxes, controller locations in garages/basements).
 This is why SRMS stays reachable for monitoring and remote control under real-world conditions.

-How long does it take SRMS to detect a leak?
+How long does it take Smart Control (SRMS) to detect a leak?

-Will SRMS work with my existing sprinkler controller?
+Will Smart Control (SRMS) work with my existing sprinkler controller?

 SRMS Tier 1 replaces your existing controller with a Rachio 3 smart controller (8-zone or 16-zone).
 This is necessary for remote access, weather-aware scheduling, and integration with flow monitoring (Tier 2).
 Your existing wiring, valves, and zones stay unchanged — only the controller is upgraded.
 If your current controller is working well, Tier 1 may not be necessary (but Tier 2 leak detection requires the smart control foundation).

-What's the difference between SRMS and a regular smart controller?
+What's the difference between Smart Control (SRMS) and a regular smart controller?

 Regular smart controller (Rachio, Rain Bird, Hunter): Weather-based scheduling, remote access, depends on property Wi-Fi.
 SRMS Tier 1: Adds professional cellular connectivity (works when Wi-Fi fails).
-SRMS Tier 2: Adds real-time flow monitoring, leak detection within minutes, instant phone alerts, remote shutoff.
+SRMS Tier 2: Adds real-time flow monitoring, fast alerts, and remote shutoff.
 SRMS Tier 3: Adds priority service response (24-hour scheduling during peak season, scheduled maintenance).
-Key difference: SRMS detects and prevents $5,000 leaks.
-Standard smart controllers only schedule water.
+Key difference: SRMS helps detect and respond to abnormal flow before it becomes a larger leak event.
+Standard smart controllers mainly schedule water.

 Yes.
 SRMS uses the Rachio app (iOS/Android) for sprinkler control: adjust schedules, start/stop zones manually, view watering history, receive alerts.
 Flow monitoring and leak alerts are also delivered via the app.
 Remote shutoff (Tier 2) is a one-tap action within the app.
 Professional cellular connectivity keeps the system reachable even when property Wi-Fi is unavailable.